sytabaresa/kingly/README.md

   * [Terminology](#terminology)

 # Features
 This library enables you to write user interfaces as state machines.
-You specify the machine.
-The library computes an executable version of that machine.
-You use that to run your interface.
+You specify the machine as a graph.
+The library computes a function which implements that machine.
+You use that to drive your interface.
 It integrates easily with any or no framework.
 Tests can be automatically generated.

 Salient features :

-- **small size** : treeshakeable implementation, down from 7kB
+- **small size** : treeshakeable implementation, down from 8kB
-- **small API** : one function for the state machine, one function for the test generation, one function for tracing
+- **small API** : one function for the state machine, one function for tracing (and one function for the [test generation](https://github.com/brucou/state-transducer-testing) available in a separate package)
 - **just a function!** : easy to integrate into any framework
 - **[automatic test generation!](https://github.com/brucou/state-transducer-testing)** : write the machine, how to progress from one state to another, and let the computer generate hundreds of tests for you